HB-1168

 Washington Substitute House Bill 1168 — An Act Relating to increasing transparency in artificial intelligence; adding a new chapter to Title 19 RCW; and prescribing penalties

-Requires developers of generative AI systems or services that are publicly available to Washington residents to publish detailed training data documentation on their websites.
-The documentation must cover dataset sources, data types, volume, IP status, presence of personal information, data processing methods, training dates, and use of synthetic data.
-The obligation applies to systems released on or after January 1, 2022, with initial compliance required by January 1, 2026, and renewed documentation required before each new release or substantial modification.
-Exemptions exist for systems used solely for security/integrity, aircraft operations, or national security/military/defense purposes available only to federal entities.
+Requires developers of generative AI systems or services made publicly available to Washington residents to post training data documentation on their website before deployment and before each substantial modification.
+The documentation must cover dataset sources, data types, volume, IP status, presence of personal information, processing methods, collection timeframes, and use of synthetic data.
+Exempts systems used solely for security and integrity, aircraft operations in national airspace, or national security/military/defense purposes available only to federal entities.
 Enforced exclusively by the Washington Attorney General with a 45-day cure period and civil penalties of $5,000 per day of violation.

 Summary

-Requires developers of generative AI systems or services that are publicly available to Washington residents to publish detailed training data documentation on their websites.
-The documentation must cover dataset sources, data types, volume, IP status, presence of personal information, data processing methods, training dates, and use of synthetic data.
-The obligation applies to systems released on or after January 1, 2022, with initial compliance required by January 1, 2026, and renewed documentation required before each new release or substantial modification.
-Exemptions exist for systems used solely for security/integrity, aircraft operations, or national security/military/defense purposes available only to federal entities.
+Requires developers of generative AI systems or services made publicly available to Washington residents to post training data documentation on their website before deployment and before each substantial modification.
+The documentation must cover dataset sources, data types, volume, IP status, presence of personal information, processing methods, collection timeframes, and use of synthetic data.
+Exempts systems used solely for security and integrity, aircraft operations in national airspace, or national security/military/defense purposes available only to federal entities.
 Enforced exclusively by the Washington Attorney General with a 45-day cure period and civil penalties of $5,000 per day of violation.

 Enforcement & Penalties